XGIMI MoGo 2 Pro Projector Review

 Differences Between Sizes And Variants

-Our unit was manufactured in 2023; you can see the label here.
+Our unit was manufactured in 2023.

 The XGIMI MoGo 2 Pro is a small and lightweight projector.
 It's a disappointing projector overall, and there are better options.
 The basic XGIMI MoGo 2 is a bit better than the MoGo 2 Pro for a much lower price, so it's the way to go unless you absolutely want to project a 1080p image.
 If you can stretch your budget a little, the XGIMI Elfin and XGIMI Halo+ are better products as they are brighter and more accurate (more so for the Elfin) than the MoGo 2 Pro.
 If you don't need a small and light projector, go for the much better and similarly priced Epson Home Cinema 1080 instead, as the Epson is significantly brighter and more accurate than the XGIMI.